dansmyers/VibeCodingWorkshop/Activities/2-Benford's_Law.md

 https://www.census.gov/data/tables/time-series/demo/popest/2020s-counties-total.html

 Scroll down to find the file `co-est2024-alldata.csv` near the bottom of the page and download it.
-If you open the file, you'll see that it's another example of the CSV format:
+If you open the file, you'll see that it's another example of the CSV format.
+The first few columns and rows look like the following:

 ```
 SUMLEV,REGION,DIVISION,STATE,COUNTY,STNAME,CTYNAME,ESTIMATESBASE2020,POPESTIMATE2020,POPESTIMATE2021, POPESTIMATE2022